johannesjo/ng-fab-form/README.md

 ## advanced configuration

-Furthermore you can adjust the validation template to your needs.
+Furthermore you can adjust the validation template to your needs:

 ```javascript
 angular.module('exampleApp', [